tom-andersson/icenet-paper/README.md

 for the train/val input/output data.
 To further benefit from the training speed improvements of `tf.data`, generate a TFRecords dataset from the NumPy tensors using `python3 icenet/gen_tfrecords_obs_train_val_datasets.py`.
-Whether to use the data loader, NumPy arrays, or TfRecords datasets for training is controlled by bools in `icenet/train_icenet.py`.
+Whether to use the data loader, NumPy arrays, or TFRecords datasets for training is controlled by bools in `icenet/train_icenet.py`.

 ### 4) Develop the IceNet model